phpWhois/phpWhois/README.md

 Introduction
 ------------

 This package contains a Whois (RFC954) library for PHP.
-It allows a PHP program to create a Whois object, and obtain the output of a whois query with the Lookup function.
+It allows a PHP program to create a Whois object, and obtain the output of a whois query with the `lookup` function.

 The response is an array containing, at least, an element 'rawdata', containing the raw output from the whois request.